 Some threatened species are very sensitive to disturbance and exploitation.
-Information about the location of these species is considered ‘sensitive’ and the Department of Planning, Industry and Environment (DPIE) will not provide it to third parties, with some limited exceptions.
+Information about the location of these species is considered ‘sensitive’ and the Department of Planning and Environment (DPE) will not provide it to third parties, with some limited exceptions.
 Precise locational information about sensitive species is exempt from freedom of information requests.

 BioNet Atlas of NSW Wildlife data